-Name of ARC Member Relevant Education and Experience R. H. Ambrose Ms. Ambrose is a former Leader of Canada's Official Opposition in the House of Commons and former leader of the Conservative Party of Canada.
-Ms. Ambrose worked as a minister of the Crown across nine government departments including service as Vice Chair of the Treasury Board for several years and Chair of the cabinet committee for public safety, justice and aboriginal affairs.
-As the former environment minister responsible for the GHG regulatory regime in place across several industrial sectors, she understands the challenges facing the fossil fuel industry.
-Ms. Ambrose is also a director of Manulife Financial Corporation.
-J. P. Dielwart Mr. Dielwart is currently the Vice-Chairman of ARC Financial Corp., an energy focused private equity manager.
+Name of ARC Member Relevant Education and Experience J. P. Dielwart Mr. Dielwart is currently the Vice-Chairman of ARC Financial Corp., an energy focused private equity manager.
 Mr. Dielwart served as the chief executive officer of a Canadian publicly listed company for sixteen years during which time he had extensive experience actively supervising the finance and accounting functions and public accountants.
 T. W. Faithfull Mr. Faithfull is a 36-year veteran of Royal Dutch/Shell plc (energy), where he held diverse international roles principally in oil products and LNG project development.
 As President and CEO of Shell Canada Limited, he was responsible for bringing the \$6 billion Athabasca Oil Sands Project on line in 2003, the first fully integrated oil sands venture in 25 years.
 Mr. Faithfull has extensive experience with commodity exposure and risk management, the result of his time directing the global crude oil trading operations of Shell International Trading and Shipping Company from 1993 to 1996.
 A. J. Fohrer Prior to his retirement in December 2010, Mr. Fohrer was Chairman and CEO of SCE, a subsidiary of Edison and one of the largest electric utilities in the United States.
 Prior to that, Mr. Fohrer served as Executive Vice-President, Treasurer and Chief Financial Officer of both Edison and SCE.
 Mr. Fohrer also serves on the audit committee of PNM Resources Inc., a public company.
-Y. Mansour Mr. Mansour has over 40 years of experience as an executive in the electric utility business.
-He served as President and CEO of the CAISO and was a senior executive at BC Hydro and the British Columbia Transmission Corporation.
-Mr. Mansour has supervised and dealt with financial reporting and internal control.
+B. Park (Chair) Ms. Park has executive experience in a range of industries, including forest products, shipping, mining, transportation, real estate, and electricity transmission.
+Ms. Park spent seventeen years of her career with TimberWest Forest Corp. where she was most recently Chief Operations Officer.
+Over that time, she also held the roles of Interim Chief Executive Officer, President of the real estate division (Couverdon Real Estate) and Executive Vice President and Chief Financial Officer.
+Ms. Park is currently a director of Teekay LNG Partners, a public company, where she chairs the Audit Committee.
+Ms. Park holds a Bachelor of Commerce with distinction from McGill University (Montreal, QB), a Master of Business Administration from the Simon Fraser University Executive program and is a Chartered Accountant.
+She is also a Fellow of the Institute of Chartered Accountants of British Columbia.
+Bryan D. Pinney Mr. Pinney has more than 30 years of experience in financial auditing, valuation and advising companies in energy and natural resources.
+He has been an Independent Director of North America Energy Partners Inc. since 2015 and its Lead Director since October 31, 2017.
+He served as Member of Deloitte's Board of Directors.
+He has been the Chair of the Board of Governors and Member of the Board of Governors of Mount Royal University from September 2014 and May 2009 respectively and has previously served on a number of nonprofit boards.
+He has been an Independent Non-Executive Director at Persta Resources Inc., a Hong Kong listed oil and gas exploration company.
+He has been a Chartered Accountant since December 1978, a Fellow of the Chartered Professional Accountants of Alberta since January 2009 and a Chartered Business Valuator of Canada since December 1990.
+Mr. Pinney obtained a Bachelor of Arts in Business Administration from the University of Western Ontario in 1975 and also completed the Directors Education Program offered by the Institute of Corporate Directors in Canada in 2012.